And4Web/ReactProject_2_Calculator/README.md

 Technologies used in this project:

-create-react-app
+1. create-react-app
-bootstrap
+2. bootstrap
+3. webgradients
+4. React Hooks and Forms

-webgradients #Note: use of !important after some of the css properties.
+#Note: use of !important after some of the css properties.
+4. React Hooks and Forms